-I mentioned in this post, that we are moving to Connecticut this week!
-I’ve felt lots of different things about this move, but 90% of it is pure excitement to live somewhere new and different from Michigan (although I’ve heard Connecticut is a lot like Northern Michigan where I grew up, but we shall see).
-I’m also nervous, the good kind of nervous, about moving, because we’ve never been to Connecticut!
+I mentioned in this post, that we are moving to New England this week!
+I’ve felt lots of different things about this move, but 90% of it is pure excitement to live somewhere new and different from Michigan (although I’ve heard the East Coast is a lot like Northern Michigan where I grew up, but we shall see).
+I’m also nervous, the good kind of nervous, about moving, because we’ve never been to that part of the country!
 We won’t have seen the house, the neighborhood, or anything about where we will be living until we roll up in our moving truck (thanks COVID!), yet despite the smidge of uncertainty and hesitation I’m feeling, I’m still so excited for our new adventure!
 Here’s what I’m looking forward to the most about moving to the East Coast.

 Exploring a New Part of the Country with Robin